Claudette’s source

 • type: message

-LLMs, including Claude, don’t actually have state, but instead dialogs are created by passing back all previous prompts and responses every time.
+LLMs, don’t actually have state, but instead dialogs are created by passing back all previous prompts and responses every time.
 With Claude, they always alternate user and assistant.
-Therefore we create a function to make it easier to build up these dialog lists.
+We’ll use mk_msgs from msglm to make it easier to build up these dialog lists.

 msgs